-Level 1

-Revenue/budget >\$200M

-Net assets >\$200M

-Total assets >\$200M

-High level independence Government body which makes independent decisions, are subject to limited Ministerial direction, have primary accountability for strategy, budget and revenue management, procurement and staffing including recruitment of executives (e.g. employs CEO without Ministerial approval and CEO reports to body), and which have policy autonomy (e.g. adjudicate market practices).
+Level 1 Revenue/budget >\$200M Net assets >\$200M Total assets >\$200M High level Government body which makes independent decisions, are subject to limited Ministerial direction, independence have primary accountability for strategy, budget and revenue management, procurement and staffing including recruitment of executives (e.g. employs CEO without Ministerial approval and CEO reports to body), and which have policy autonomy (e.g. adjudicate market practices).
 High level risk Government body which oversees a government entity whose failure would have a critical, possibly devastating impact on the State or industry, or may severely impact public confidence in the government.

-High level complexity Outcomes impact on multiple industries or a very large client base (i.e. state-wide), engaging with multiple competing stakeholders and managing consumer demand; dynamic operational environment characterised by uncertainty.
+High level Outcomes impact on multiple industries or a very large client base (i.e. state-wide), engaging with complexity multiple competing stakeholders and managing consumer demand; dynamic operational environment characterised by uncertainty.
 May involve developing relationships with private sector operators and not-for-profit organisations to transform service delivery; Requires a very high level of managerial or professional expertise.

-Level 2 Revenue/budget \$75.1M to \$199M Net assets \$50.1M to \$199M Total assets \$20.1M to \$199M High to moderate Government body has significant influence over strategy and operations (e.g. in collaboration with level independence Minister develops a strategic and operations plan), budget and revenue management, procurement and staffing (e.g. recommends CEO for appointment or decides CEO conditions of employment).
-High to moderate Government body which oversees a government entity whose failure would have a significant and level risk direct impact on the reputation of a department or government body, or may moderately impact public and the analysis of the analysis of confidence in the government.
-High to moderate Outcomes impact on an industry, or regional, or a large client base (i.e. multiple local government level complexity areas), or state-wide impact associated with oversight of multiple stakeholder interest and/or major segments of the community or the state's economy or budget outcome; operational environment is subject to change.
-Subject to change.
-Level 3 Revenue/budget <\$75M Net assets T - T <\$50M Total assets <\$20M Moderate level Government body which shares responsibility and accountability with the administering department for independence strategy (e.g. Minister issues directions about strategy), budget and revenue management, procurement and staffing (e.g. Minister appoints CEO and CEO reports to Minister), together with a significant dependence on government for its funding.
-Moderate level risk Government body which operates, or who oversees a government entity, with low risk exposure for the government and the State.
+professional expertise.
+Level 2 Revenue/budget \$75.1M to \$199M Net assets \$50.1M to \$199M Total assets \$20.1M to \$199M High to moderate High to moderate Government body has significant influence over strategy and operations (e.g. in collaboration with level independence Minister develops a strategic and operations plan), budget and revenue management, procurement and staffing (e.g. recommends CEO for appointment or decides CEO conditions of employment).
+High to moderate Government body which oversees a government entity whose failure would have a significant and level risk direct impact on the reputation of a department or government body, or may moderately impact public

+High to moderate level complexity subject to change.
+Level 3 Level 3 Revenue/budget < < 75M Net assets <\$50M Total assets <\$20M Moderate level Government body which shares responsibility and accountability with the administering department for independence strategy (e.g. Minister issues directions about strategy), budget and revenue management, procurement and staffing (e.g. Minister appoints CEO and CEO reports to Minister), together with a significant dependence on government for its funding.
+Moderate level risk Government body which operates, or who oversees a government entity, with low risk exposure the government and the State.
 Moderate level Local or well defined operations delivered in a stable environment; outcomes impact on limited complexity industry, stakeholders or consumers.